DUET: Optimizing Training Data Mixtures via Feedback from Unseen Evaluation Tasks: Introduction

-To the best of our knowledge, DUET is the first work that exploits feedback from an unseen evaluation task to optimize data mixtures \textit{adaptively}.
-After several rounds of feedback, DUET automatically finds more relevant data domains (even in out-of-domain settings) for our task and assigns a higher proportion of training data mixture to these relevant domains.
-Specifically, our contributions are: \squishlisttwo \item We introduce a novel and realistic problem setting where the data involved in an unseen evaluation task is unknown but we can deploy our LLM to gather multiple rounds of task feedback.
-Then, we introduce a novel algorithm, \textbf{DUET}, that exploits the feedback loop to optimize the training \underline{\textbf{D}}ata mixture for the \underline{\textbf{U}}nseen \underline{\textbf{E}}valuation \underline{\textbf{T}}ask.
-To achieve this, DUET interleaves influence function (IF) as a data selection method (Sec.~\ref{sec: solve inner}) with Bayesian optimization (Sec.~\ref{sec: solve outer}) to iteratively optimize the training data mixture.
-While DUET is flexible enough to incorporate any data selection method in its inner loop, we find IF more effective in practical settings, for reasons we describe in Sec.~\ref{sec: solve inner} and App.~\ref{app:other-data-selection}. \item We provide a theoretical analysis of DUET's convergence to the optimal training data mixture by analyzing DUET's \emph{attained cumulative regret} \citep{chen2024towardsautoai,bo-kernelized-bandits} under the BO framework (Sec.~\ref{sec:theory regret}). \item We demonstrate the effectiveness of DUET on fine-tuning LLM for language tasks comprising both in-domain and out-of-domain unseen tasks spanning different domains.
-Compared to conventional standalone data selection and mixing methods (e.g., DoReMi, LESS, uniform weights), DUET produces more optimal training data mixtures (Sec.~\ref{subsec:main-results}) and achieves better LLM performance.
+To the best of our knowledge, DUET is the first work that interleaves data selection with BO to iteratively optimize training data mixture based on feedback from an unseen evaluation task.
+At first glance, eliciting multiple rounds of feedback with BO seems expensive.
+However, BO is sample-efficient and is the only way we can exploit such coarse and noisy feedback iteratively, unlike prior methods that require much more fine-grained data information (see above).
+In fact, subjecting models to multiple rounds of training or fine-tuning in a feedback loop is a natural part of the deployment life-cycle to improve LLMs.
+Specifically, our contributions are: \squishlisttwo \item We introduce a novel and realistic problem setting where the data involved in an unseen evaluation task is unknown but we can deploy our LLM to gather multiple rounds of coarse and noisy feedback.
+Then, we introduce \textbf{DUET}, a novel algorithm that exploits the feedback loop to optimize training \underline{\textbf{D}}ata mixture for the \underline{\textbf{U}}nseen \underline{\textbf{E}}valuation \underline{\textbf{T}}ask.
+To achieve this, DUET interleaves data selection (Sec.~\ref{sec: solve inner}) with Bayesian optimization (Sec.~\ref{sec: solve outer}) to iteratively optimize the training data mixture.
+DUET is flexible enough to incorporate any data selection choice in its inner loop, and we qualitatively and quantitatively analyzed different choices in our paper. \item We provide a theoretical analysis of DUET's convergence to the optimal training data mixture by analyzing DUET's \emph{attained cumulative regret} \citep{chen2024towardsautoai,bo-kernelized-bandits} under the BO framework (Sec.~\ref{sec:theory regret}). \item We demonstrate the effectiveness of DUET on LLM fine-tuning for language tasks comprising both in-domain and out-of-domain unseen tasks spanning different domains.
+Compared to conventional data selection and mixing methods (e.g., DoReMi, LESS, Aioli \citep{data-mixing-framework-optimize} and more), DUET produces more optimal training data mixtures (Sec.~\ref{subsec:main-results}).

 \squishend